Gift Flow

 DataHow it is used

-Merchant and shop dataShop domain, app sessions, granted scopes, app settings, plan/status data, gift-option configuration, product or variant targeting, country cache, payment setup state, and merchant-entered Google Maps keys.
+Merchant and shop dataShop domain, app sessions, granted scopes, app settings, plan/status data, gift-option configuration, collection, product, or variant targeting, country cache, payment setup state, and merchant-entered Google address services keys.

 Recipient address dataRecipient first name, last name, address lines, city, province/state, postcode/ZIP, country, and selected shipping option.
 This is used to create recipient draft orders and child orders.